asweigart/PyMsgBox/README.rst

     >>> password(text='', title='', defaultValue='', mask='*')`

     Displays a message box with text input, and OK & Cancel buttons.
-Typed characters appear as *.
+Typed characters appear as \*.
 Returns the text entered, or None if Cancel was clicked.

+You can also use your platform's native system calls for displaying a message box with the OS's look-and-feel.
+(Currently this is only supported by alert() and confirm() on Windows.)

+    >>> import pymsgbox.native as pymsgbox

 Modified BSD License

 Derived from Stephen Raymond Ferg's EasyGui http://easygui.sourceforge.net/